Dalimil/Find-and-Replace-Browser-Extension/README.md

 Could we do everything in the content scripts?
 Content scripts run in the content of the webpage and for security reasons they don't have access to the Chrome APIs - for a large portion of the extension functionality, and for the search widget integration, we need the background page.

-##### Storing State
-TODO:
-In Widget - Search params, all inputs;
-In Content Script: Refs to all DOM textarea elements, Find-next number (because it keeps dynamically changing and search widget should only receive it from content script messages passed to it)
-In Background: Nothing - here we just set up events
+##### Maintaining state across the extension components
 TODO: Explain chrome.storage https://developer.chrome.com/extensions/storage and describe challenges faced when syncing state within the app - abstracting with Promises and chaining async operations once finished + observer pattern - subscribing to updates when another part of the app changes storage

-#### User actions
+#### Actions API
 - Update search query or options
   - 'Find' input field content changes
   - One of the search options is toggled
 - Find next/previous
 - Replace current/all
 - Close the widget
-- Click one of the panel buttons
-  - Show Favourites
-  - Show History
-  - Show Templates
-  - Show Help/Info

-#### Actions API
 User actions specified above directly translate to types of messages that need to be passed between our widget and the content scripts in the page.
+Local actions such as navigation between the tabs in our search widget are not sent.
 We define the following API, where each message has the prototype `{ action: string, data: Object }` where `data` is optional:

 **action: shutdown**
 - Clean up all active highlights when widget is closed